rustedwolf/advent-of-rust/README.md

 # Advent of Rust

-My take on Eric Wastl's [Advent of Code](http://adventofcode.com/) in Rust language.
+My take on Eric Wastl's [Advent of Code](http://adventofcode.com/) using Rust language.